glenworsley/HackerRank/README.md

 # HackerRank
-my code for different HackerRank challenges
+my code for different HackerRank challenges, using Java 8